-Property development Development of residential and commercial properties.
-Property investment Investment holding and provision of management services Hospitality and health Hospitality, fine and casual dining, leisure, recreational, health and wellness centres
+Property development Development of residential and commercial properties Property investment Investment holding and provision of management services

+Hospitality and health Hospitality, fine and casual dining, leisure, recreational, health and wellness centres

-Management monitors the operating results of its business units separately for the purpose of making decision about resources allocation and performance assessment.
+Management monitors the operating results of its business units separately to decide on resources allocation and performance assessment.
 Segment performance is evaluated based on profit or loss and is measured consistently with profit or loss in the consolidated financial statements.

-The total of segment assets and liabilities are measured based on all assets and liabilities of a segment, as included in the internal management reports that are reviewed by the chief operating decision maker.
+The total segment assets and liabilities are measured based on all assets and liabilities of a segment, as included in the internal management reports that are reviewed by the chief operating decision maker.